x9t9/local-tortois-svn2git/README.md

 ## WHY ??

 Because after spending hours on the net, trying to find answers, I couldn't find even one guide to help with **LOCAL** simple repos made with tortoise .
-I also know that a lot of the less-advanced developers prefare GUI tools, and might not be comfortable with too much CLI ( although in this case - seems unavoidable ) .
+I also know that a lot of the less-advanced developers prefer GUI tools, and might not be comfortable with too much CLI ( although in this case - seems unavoidable ) .

+There is also a PHP script to try and automate the process.
+It was made for my own convinience and might not be suitable for all situation - but can be easily modified .
+Refer to the README.md on the php folder for more info .

 # Importing local ( tortoise ) repos to local GIT
 ## TL;DR; ##
-`D:\mig>svn2git svn://127.0.0.1/repo --username magic-MIDI --authors authors.txt
+`D:\mig-folder>svn2git svn://127.0.0.1/repo --username magic-MIDI --authors authors.txt
 --notags --nobranches --notrunk`

-Don't forget `authors.txt` ..
+Don't forget `authors.txt` . ( `svnUserName = gitUserName <gitUserMail@domain.tld>` - one line per user .)

 ## TOOLS
 - **RUBY** ( win installer http://rubyinstaller.org/ )
 - **SVN** ( I used tortouis )